 Quebec's Provincial Government Offices and Services

 Garbage Disposal, Recycling, Bulky Items Removal

-Postal service deliveries and mail collections are postponed and Canada Post post offices are closed December 25, December 26 and January 1 every year, with the exception of independent postal offices operating in the private sector, which can remain open at their discretion.
+Postal service deliveries and mail collections are postponed, and Canada Post post offices are closed December 25-26 and January 1 every year, with the exception of independent postal offices operating in the private sector, which can remain open at their discretion.

-If December 25 falls or January 1 also fall on a weekend day, then Canada Post usually shuts down the Friday or Monday closest to the holiday, which is not the case for 2017-2018 given that both holidays fall on a Monday.
+If December 25 or January 1 fall on a weekend day, then Canada Post usually shuts down the Friday or Monday closest to the holiday, which is not the case for 2018-2019 given that both holidays fall on a Tuesday.

-As for commuter trains, the Agence métropolitaine de transport's commuter train lines adhere to a Sunday schedule on December 25, December 26, January 1 and January 2.
-Since no weekend service is offered on the Mont St. Hilaire, Mascouche and Candiac lines in the first place, no train service will be offered for those same holiday dates.
+As for commuter trains, the Agence métropolitaine de transport's commuter train lines adhere to a Sunday schedule on December 25-26 and January 1-2.
+Since no weekend service is offered on the Mont St. Hilaire, Mascouche, and Candiac lines in the first place, no train service will be offered for those same holiday dates.
 Call (514) 287-TRAM (8726) or visit the AMT website for train scheduling details (info line closed on December 25 and January 1).

 Municipal Court Offices